openshift/origin/docs/v1/api.md

     endpoint that fronts the `ServiceInstance`
 4. The controller creates a `Secret` with the given name containing the information in the `credentials` section of the broker response
-5. The controller updates the `ServiceInstanceCredential` status to reflect that the binding is in a bound condition
+5. The controller updates the `ServiceBinding` status to reflect that the binding is in a bound condition